 Q: How much does it cost to get a replacement remote key fob for my 2011 BMW series 3?
 I lost my original key, have no spare and need a copy or a duplicate key made.

 A: That depends on the year, make and model of your car.
-To replace a BMW key ranges between $200-$1000.
+To replace a BMW key ranges between $200-$1200.
 However, that price may vary depends on the availability of code, type of key (chip, fob, “push to start”, remote), your location, time of day and more.
+Click here to get a more detailed explanation of how to get a replacement key..

-As mentioned above, due to BMW unique security systems, most chances only the dealer can replace the key for you and therefore we recommend checking with a few dealerships before making a decision as there is a bug difference between one another.
+As mentioned above, due to BMW’s unique security systems, most chances only the dealer can replace the key for you and therefore we recommend checking with a few dealerships before making a decision as there is a big difference between one another.

 Q: How can I know if my 2013 BMW Series 1 key had a chip in it?
 I understand that some keys need to be programmed and some don’t?

-Therefore, if you lost your BMW key and the key had a chip in it, it will have to be programmed on site.
+Hence, if you’ve lost your BMW key and it had a chip in it, the key will have to be programmed/ coded on site in order to start the car.

 Fob car key – Fob remote “push to start” car key: Usually looks like some sort of remote.
 This fob car key has a chip and therefore will need to be programmed.

-Below, BMW key that has a transponder chip in it and therefore NEEDS to be programmed:
+The next image is of a BMW key that has a transponder chip in it and therefore NEEDS to be coded.
+The chip is located inside the cover at the top.

-Below, BMW key that doesn’t have a chip in it and therefore doesn’t NEED to be programmed:
+The next image is of a BMW key that doesn’t contain a chip and therefore DOES NOT NEED to be coded.
+It’s a simple metal key.

-Q: I lost my 2016 BMW series 4 fob car key, and have no spare.
+Q: I lost my 2016 BMW X6 fob car key and have no spare.
 I need to know how long does it take and do you make replacement Lost BMW keys on site?

 A: The process for a new BMW key or fob, can take up to two days to complete.
 That depends on how many keys are already programmed into the system.
 If you had one or two keys and they both lost, then the dealer should be able to program you a new key within an hour or two.

-However, in case more than 6-7 already been lost, a new computer may be needed to be ordered and replaced and therefore the process will take longer.
+However, in case more than 5 (depends on which model you have) keys have already been lost, a new computer may be needed to be ordered and replaced and therefore the process will take longer.

-Q: My 1997 BMW Series 1 ignition key won’t turn and my wheel is locked.
+Q: My 1996 BMW 533i ignition key won’t turn and my steering wheel is locked.
 What is the reason and can you change my ignition for me?
 What should I do?
 How can I get a new BMW ignition?

 In addition, in case you lost your BMW ignition key, please remember that in most cases, there is no need to change the ignition.
 For more information please visit: My ignition key wont turn

-A: The price for BMW key replacement vary depends on the make and model.
-There are mainly two different type BMW keys when it comes to replacement key cost:
+A: The price for BMW key replacement varies depends on the make and model.
+There are mainly two different types of BMW keys when it comes to replacement key cost:

 - Non-transponder chip key – No need to program the key.